huseyinyilmaz/web_exporter/README.md

 ./prometheus_web_exporter
 # endpoint should be on http://localhost:3030/metrics
 ```

+### With prebuilt binary.
+You can download the binary for your os from releases section in github.
+After getting the binary, just put the configuration next to binary you are good to go.

 ## Logging:
 Logging configuration can be provided through environment variables.
 To run the project with info logging level you can run it like this

 ``` bash
 $ WEB_EXPORTER_LOG_LEVEL=info ./prometheus_web_exporter
 ```

-### Download binary
-You can download the binary for your os from releases section in github.
-After getting the binary, just put the configuration next to binary you are good to go.